-This is focused on physical clutter – our ‘stuff’ – but can equally be used for clutter in our lives (emotional clutter).
+This is focused on physical clutter – our ‘stuff’ – but can equally be used for the stuff we collect in our lives (emotional clutter).

 Basically – if you know your goals and priorities in life, and you have a plan for your home – then everything that is out of place in either space is clutter.

-So – when you declutter – knowing exactly what clutter IS really makes everything so much easier.
+So – when you declutter – knowing the answer to what IS clutter makes everything so much easier.